manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 You can customize the parameters with a :class:`.Model` object that describes parameters as :class:`.Prior` objects instead of simply passing in your best guess scatterer and the names of the parameters you wish to vary.
-For example, we can set bounds on the coordinate parameters and and use a Gaussian prior (std=0.05) for radius.
+For example, we can set bounds on the coordinate parameters and use a Gaussian prior for the radius - here, with a mean of 0.5 and standard deviation of 0.05 micrometers.

 ..  testcode::